DaramolaAdedeji/Full-Excel-Project-on-coffee-Orders/README.md

 =XLOOKUP(Customer_ID, Customers!A:A, Customers!Loyalty_Card_Column)

-6. Data Formatting
+6. Data Formatting;

-Several formatting steps were applied to improve clarity and consistency:
+Several formatting steps were applied to improve clarity and consistency like;

 Order date reformatted from 01/10/2019 → 01-Oct-2019